-LEARNING OBJECTIVES KNOWLEDGE STATEMENTS 5.
-Adjust data and/or estimation te changes in the: hniques for a.
-Effect on estimation techniques due to change in: rate levels, claim ratio, mix of business Internal environment (e.g., or that result in shift in the ade uacy of case estimation techniques outstanding or shift in settle change in mix of business, o o.
-Idontinoation of ondrigos in odoc odicianding level)External environment (e.g., inflationary or d.
-Adjustment for changes in case outstanding adequacy legal environment) e.
+LEARNING OBJECTIVES KNOWLEDGE STATEMENTS Adjust data and/or estimation techniques for changes in the: Effect on estimation techniques due to change in: rate levels, claim ratio, mix of business Internal environment (e.g., claims processes that result in shift in the adequacy of case b.
+Use of trend factors and tort reform factors in estimation techniques outstanding or shift in settlement rates, change in mix of business, change in rate c.
+Identification of changes in case outstanding adequacy External environment (e.g., inflationary or legal environment) d.
+Adjustment for changes in case outstanding adequacy e.
 Identification of changes in rate of claims settlement f.
 Adjustment for changes in rate of claims settlement g.
 Berquist-Sherman techniques h.
-Adjustment for large losses Range of weight: 5-9 percent READINGS Friedland, Chapters 7-14
+Adjustment for large losses Range of weight: 5-9 percent READINGS 1 Friedland, Chapters 7-14